 Please see our resources page for alternatives to pet surrender.

 As a private, nonprofit agency, KHS has made a commitment to save every healthy, behaviorally sound pet who comes through our doors and to never euthanize a pet because of lack of space.
-Because of this commitment, there may times when we are unable to accept every pet due to space limitations.
+Because of this commitment, there may be times when we are unable to accept every pet due to space limitations.
 When this occurs, we will schedule an appointment for the next available opening or do our best to help owners find alternative solutions.
 Learn more about our commitment to pets

 The Admissions Process